 leaking plumbing vent flashing

 I find cracked and leaking plumbing vent flashings every week during my home inspections.
 I always wonder why the home building industry can’t make a vent flashing that lasts as long as the shingles.
 On very steep roofs where the up slope side of the flashing is pinched, I can understand why the flashings deteriorate so quickly.
 Very few roofs are that steeply pitched.
 With all the advances in building materials over the last couple of decades, there should be a plumbing vent flashing on the market that lasted for as long as the shingles.
+If you have a granny flat it is important that you know you need to encase a Sydney water sewer if you are building a granny flat on top

 One of my home inspections this past week was of a house that had no gutters on any of the roof pitches.
-As an inspector, I frequently see a missing gutter or two, but rarely do I see an entire house without any gutters.
+As an inspector, I frequently see a missing gutter or two, but rarely do I see an entire house with any cladding.
 The consequences of having no gutters were evident everywhere: the siding was rotting in multiple locations; the rear entry door, door frame and sill were rotted; the paint on all of the exterior woodwork was deteriorated and the floor system was rotted and termite infested in one corner.
 In our wet climate here in Charlottesville, gutters are the single most important feature on the exterior of a house.
 Gutters need to be installed along every roof eave to prevent the large quantities of water that flow off of the roof from saturating the exterior walls and more importantly the soil supporting the foundation.
 Without a doubt, the absence of, or the improper installation and maintenance of gutters accounts for the most damage I see on the houses I inspect.

 Estimates put the number of house fires that can be attributed to lint accumulation in clothes dryer at over 4000 per year.
 The flexible ducts made of vinyl or foil present the greatest risk, because both the interior ridges created by the ducts accordion design and the ducts propensity of sagging when not installed properly create greater resistance to air flow.
 The slower air flow causes lint to get caught inside the duct both on the interior ridges and in any low spots caused by the sagging duct.
 Over time as lint continues to accumulate the air flow is reduced further to a point where the hot air exhausted through the duct is moving so slow that it raises the temperature high enough in the duct to ignite the accumulated lint.
 If your home has flexible vinyl or foil duct replacing it with either a rigid or semi rigid metal duct is a safer alternative.
 The metal ducts properly installed, not only stay cleaner, but if a fire does start a metal duct may contain the fire.
 A clean lint screen and a clean exhaust duct will not only reduce the risk of fire, but will also allow the clothes dryer to operate more efficiently and lower your electric bills.
 All exhaust ducts on clothes washers should be cleaned regularly…so add it to your yearly maintenance list.